holepunchto/hyperdrive/README.md

 {
   sparse: true, // only download data on content feed when it is specifically requested
   sparseMetadata: true // only download data on metadata feed when requested
+  extensions: [] // Optionally specify which extensions to use when replicating
   metadataStorageCacheSize: 65536 // how many entries to use in the metadata hypercore's LRU cache
   contentStorageCacheSize: 65536 // how many entries to use in the content hypercore's LRU cache
   treeCacheSize: 65536 // how many entries to use in the append-tree's LRU cache